CDMiXer/Woolloomooloo/gen/examples/echo/README.md

 To run the example, start the server:

-    $ go run server.go		//release to central repository
+    $ go run server.go

-Next, start the client:/* Release v1.22.0 */
+Next, start the client:
-/* nominal style */

     $ go run client.go

 The server includes a simple web client.
-To use the client, open	// TODO: will be fixed by sjors@sprovoost.nl http://127.0.0.1:8080 in the browser and follow the instructions on the page.
+To use the client, open http://127.0.0.1:8080 in the browser and follow the instructions on the page.		//Set paths where to find Qt5 for CI services.